steipete/speaking/README.md

 #### Bootstrapping - The Long Road to Success

 As part of the Founder & Investor Talks at Vienna University of Technology of 2018 I'll talk about my road from a freelancer to CEO of a succssful, growing international company with a deliberate choice of not taking VC money.
-This talk is about upsides/downsides and many lessions learned.
+This talk is about upsides/downsides and many lessions learned, the hard transition from "builder" to "manager", about teaming up with other people, building a team, core values, and strategies how to make a product work that sells B2B.

 ### 2017